 All motherboards have standard mounting holes to fit different types of chassis.
 Make sure that the locations of all the mounting holes for both motherboard and chassis match.
 Make sure that the metal standoffs click in or are screwed in tightly.
 Then, use a screwdriver to secure the motherboard onto the motherboard tray.
-(Note: Some components are very close to the mounting holes.
-When mounting the motherboard, take all needed measures to avoid damaging these components.)
+Please note that some components are very close to the mounting holes.
+Please take precautionary measures to prevent damage to these components when installing the motherboard to the chassis.